+2N-200 Message Log (Host/..)
+00-200 Message Log (System)

-For Multiband Plus two-wire and four-wire SW56 models, the Line Status (10-100) menu looks like the following:
+The Line Status menu for BRI looks like the following:

+10-100 12345678 0

+Link PPP

+B1

+В2

+$\Rightarrow\Rightarrow The first line of the BRI Line Status menu contains the menu number 10-100, and the column headers for all the possible lines connected to the unit.$

+Line Status: In some countries outside the U.S., the character X might appear although the line is physically connected.
+Regardless, P, D, or M appears when signaling or online.

+Link Status: See also the Link Type parameter.
-- $\Rightarrow\Rightarrow$ The first line of the SW56 Line Status menu contains the menu number (10-100), and the column headers for all the possible lines connected to the unit. - $\Rightarrow\Rightarrow The second line of the SW56 Line Status$ menu uses one-character abbreviations tocharacterize the overall state of the line: - A Line in active state and physically connected (link active / in service) - .
-Line not active at this time but physically connected (no link / out of service) - X Line not physically connected and cannot pass data - Line disabled - $\Rightarrow\Rightarrow The third line describes the call state of the switched-56 channels.
-The state is represented by a single character as follows:$

-Channel not available, either because the line is disabled, has no physical link or is marked as Unused in the Line Profile each serial host port, and it is listed in the PortN Stat menu.

-- \ Channel connected in a current call

-- Channel currently idle

-- d Dialing from this channel for an outgoing call

-- r Ringing channel for incoming call

-- n Channel marked as Nailed in the Line Profile
+- $\Rightarrow\Rightarrow The second line of the BRI Line Status$ menu uses one-character abbreviations tocharacterize the overall state of the line.The following characters are used: - P Line in point-to-point active state and physically connected (link active) - D Line in multipoint active state, initialized in dual-terminal mode, and physically connected (link active) - M Line in multipoint active state, initialized in single-terminal mode, and physically connected (link active) - .
+Line not active at this time but physically connected (no link) - X Line not physically connected and cannot pass data - Line disabled and marked as Unused in the Line Profile - ⇒⇒ The third and fourth lines describe the state of the B1 and B2 channels within the lines respectively.
+The state is represented by a single character as follows: - Channel not available, either because the line is disabled, has no physical link, does not exist, or is marked as Unused in the Line Profile - Channel connected in a current call - Channel currently idle - d Dialing from this channel for an outgoing call - r Ringing channel for incoming call - n Channel marked as Nailed in the Line Profile

+2N-200 Message Log (Host/..)

+00-200 Message Log (System)

 The Message Log (Host/..) menu provides a log for events that occurred at each serial host port during call dialing and transmission.
-There is a Message Log (Host/..) for Message Log: The system message log and the portspecific (Host/..) message log do not overlap.
-That is, an event that is logged in the system message log is not also logged in the message log specific to a serial host port.
+There is a Message Log (Host/..) for each serial host port, and it is listed in the PortN Stat menu.